Denis Istomin: 2008

 Istomin entered the 2008 Australian Open as the Asian wild card.
 He lost in the second round to local favorite Lleyton Hewitt in four sets.
-Following successful results in a number of Challenger tournaments (including Karshi for the second time and Bukhara for the third time, he finished the season ranked No. 105.
+Following successful results in a number of Challenger tournaments (including Karshi for the second time and Bukhara for the third time), he finished the season ranked No. 105.

 2009: Breaking the top 100

 Istomin again received the Asian wild card into the 2009 Australian Open.
 He played Vincent Spadea of the US in the first round and won in straight sets.
 He lost to Richard Gasquet in the second round.
 He had a more successful year, breaking into the top 100 for the first time and reaching world No. 56 in July.
 This ranking rise qualified him for main draw entry into the other Grand Slam tournaments.
 His best performance in the remaining Grand Slam events came at the 2009 US Open, where he reached the third round by defeating American wildcard Brendan Evans in straight sets, before earning a hard-fought win against Nicolás Lapentti in a fifth set tiebreak.
-He then lost against Marin Cilic in straight sets.
+He then lost against Marin Čilić in straight sets.